 The trace function has a circular frame buffer where the emulator can save frames.
 When the Go or a step command is executed, the trace function can save information for each executed instruction.
 The information saved is:

-- Execution time

-- Emulator probe signature

-- OP-fetch address and data

-- Data access address and data.
+- · OP-fetch address and data - Data-access address and data.